sampadaagarwal/sampadaagarwal/README.md

 I'm a computer science student with specialization in artificial intelligence who is passionate about writing code, solving problems, automating stuff, and building software.

 - 🔭 I’m currently a CSAI student at K.I.E.T group of institution.
-- 📚 I’m currently learning  backend web development .
+- 📚 I’m currently learning  Android development .
 - 👯 I’m looking for a software development internship.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/sampada-agarwal-b54365224/) [Gmail](mailto:sampadaagarwal5@gmail.com)
 - 🌱-🔭 I’m currently more into the **Programming** and **open source**